-- 21.1 Professional Meetings.
+21.1 Professional Meetings.
 Faculty members should be encouraged to and may, with the approval of the supervisor, attend professional meetings, conferences, and activities.
-Subject to the availability of funds, the faculty member's expenses in connection with such meetings, conferences, or activities shall be reimbursed in accordance with the applicable provisions of state law and rules and regulations having the force and effect of law. - 21.2 Office Space.
+Subject to the availability of funds, the faculty member's expenses in connection with such meetings, conferences, or activities shall be reimbursed in accordance with the applicable provisions of state law and rules and regulations having the force and effect of law.

+21.2 Office Space.
 Each faculty member shall be provided with office space which may be on a shared basis.
 The parties recognize the desirability of providing each faculty member with enclosed office space with a door lock, office equipment commensurate with assigned responsibilities, and ready access to a telephone.
 Each faculty member shall, consistent with building security, have reasonable access to the faculty member's office space and laboratories, studios, music rooms, and the like used in connection with assigned responsibilities; this provision may require that campus security provide access on an individual basis.
-Before a faculty member's office location is changed, or before there is a substantial alteration to a faculty member's office to a degree that impedes the faculty member's work effectiveness, the affected faculty member shall be notified, if practicable, at least one (1) month prior to such change. - 21.3 Safe Conditions.
-Faculty members' safety while performing their jobs is important. - (a) Whenever a faculty member reports a condition which the faculty member feels represents a violation of safety or health rules and regulations or which is an unreasonable hazard to persons or property, such conditions shall be promptly investigated.
-The appropriate administrator shall reply to the concern, in writing, if the faculty member's concern is communicated in writing. - (b) The University shall take reasonable precautions to ensure faculty safety from armed aggressors. - 21.4 Limitation on Personal Liability. - (a) In the event a faculty member is sued for an act, event, or omission which may fall within the scope of Section 768.28, Florida Statutes, the faculty member should notify the President's office as soon as possible after receipt of the summons commencing the action in order that the Board may fulfill its obligation.
-Failure to notify the employer promptly may affect the rights of the parties. - (b) For information purposes, the following pertinent language of Section 768.28(9), Florida Statutes, is reproduced herein.
+Before a faculty member's office location is changed, or before there is a substantial alteration to a faculty member's office to a degree that impedes the faculty member's work effectiveness, the affected faculty member shall be notified, if practicable, at least one (1) month prior to such change.

+21.3 Safe Conditions.
+Faculty members' safety while performing their jobs is important.

+(a) Whenever a faculty member reports a condition which the faculty member feels represents a violation of safety or health rules and regulations or which is an unreasonable hazard to persons or property, such conditions shall be promptly investigated.
+The appropriate administrator shall reply to the concern, in writing, if the faculty member's concern is communicated in writing.

+(b) Campus buildings shall be regularly inspected to ensure the safety of students, faculty, and staff.